Quantelect/quantelect-landing-page/README.md

     ```

 2. **Deploy on Netlify:**

     - Log in to your Netlify account.
     - Click on "New site from Git".
     - Connect your GitHub account and select the `quantelect-landing-page` repository.
     - Follow the prompts to deploy your site.

-3. **Set up environment variables on Netlify:**
-    - Go to your site's settings on Netlify.
-    - Navigate to "Build & Deploy" > "Environment".
-    - Add the `PROTONMAIL_USER` and `PROTONMAIL_PASS` environment variables.

 ### Configuring Email with Cloudflare and ProtonMail

 1. **Set up your domain on Cloudflare:**

     - Add your domain to Cloudflare and update your DNS settings to point to Netlify.

 2. **Set up email forwarding on Cloudflare:**

     - Add an MX record to route emails to your ProtonMail account.
     - Set up email forwarding rules to forward emails from your custom domain to your ProtonMail address.

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project.